NOAA-ORR-ERD/MapRoom/README.rst

 The actions are bound to the menubar and toolbar during a call to ``MafFrame.sync_active_tab`` which is called whenever a tab is changed.
-The entire mapping of ``wx.ID``s is thrown out and recreated through this function.
+The entire mapping of menu ids is thrown out and recreated through this function.
 The menubar (and toolbar) description objects have methods called ``sync_with_editor`` that loop through each action and call the ``wx.Menu.Append`` (or ``wx.ToolBar.AddTool``) methods linking an id value